orald/isJS/README.md

 is.RegExp(arg); // returns true if the arg is "regex"

-is.ReallyNaN(arg) // safer than isNaN function, returns true only if NaN !== NaN
+is.ReallyNaN(arg) // safer than isNaN function, returns true only if value is NaN

+is.Undefined(arg) // returns true if arg is "undefined"

+is.String(arg) //returns true if arg is "string"

+is.BlankString(arg) // returns true if arg is empty string
 ```

 <h1>Release History</h1>